iteal/iteal/README.md

 ### Welcome to my page 👋

-- 🔭 I’m currently working on biophysics research, using Machine Learning to quantify animal behavior in videos.
+- 🔭 I’m currently working in biophysics research, using Machine Learning to quantify animal behavior in videos.
 Check out my projects and don't hesitate to contact me if you are interested!